Salyersville, Kentucky: Museums

 Pioneer Village is a complex of 15 original log cabins located near downtown Salyersville that have been restored and preserved through the efforts of the Magoffin County Historical Society.
 Together, the cabins form a living history museum, where staff members create displays and demonstrations of early crafts.
 The cabins in Pioneer Village often date back to the early 19th century.
 Donated cabins are disassembled with care, the logs numbered and cleaned, and are transported and reassembled in the Pioneer Village.

 Monuments

 Several marble monuments are located downtown near the Pioneer Village cabins, including the Founders' Pyramid, a surname marker, a county marker, a Civil War memorial, and a memorial soldier's bell.
-The George "Golden Hawk" Sizemore grave and monument sits at the rntrance of Oakly Cemetery, and the Tip Top coal camp marker sits at the head of the creek.
+The George "Golden Hawk" Sizemore grave and monument sits at the entrance of Oakly Cemetery, and the Tip Top coal camp marker sits at the head of the creek.